ifechukwuobiezue/Solana-gas-fee-tracker/README.md

 ```bash
 npm start
 ```
-This will open the React app in your browser (usually at http://localhost:3000).
+This will open the React app in your browser (since your backend is running on 3000, it will startup at http://localhost:3001).

 ### 6. Access the App
-Frontend: Open your browser and navigate to http://localhost:3000 to view the React app.
+Frontend: Open your browser and navigate to http://localhost:3001 to view the React app.
 Backend: Your backend should be running locally on http://localhost:3000 and will be exposed via ngrok for webhook testing.

 ### 7. Test Webhook Integration
-Ensure that the webhook functionality is working by sending data from external services to the ngrok URL you generated earlier (e.g., http://xyz.ngrok.io).
-Your backend will receive and process the data, and the frontend will update accordingly.
+Ensure that the webhook functionality is working by sending data from Quicknode to the ngrok URL you generated earlier (e.g., http://xyz.ngrok.io).
+Your backend will receive and process the data at the `/transaction` route, and the frontend will update accordingly.

 ![Screenshot 2024-12-29 204906](https://github.com/user-attachments/assets/b3158a9d-0229-410c-bf25-cd89760f6dcd)